 ‘Sideways’ movie review: California winery tour follows conventional road to male maturity

 With the 1999 Matthew Broderick-Reese Witherspoon vehicle Election, Alexander Payne displayed a flair for satirical comedy the likes of which would have turned Billy Wilder greener (with envy) than the Sideways poster found further below in this commentary.
-With the 2002 Jack Nicholson star vehicle About Schmidt, Payne demonstrated that his comedic flair could go the way of Wilder’s in fluff like Sabrina and Love in the Afternoon: artificial, cutesy, bland.
+With the 2002 Jack Nicholson star vehicle About Schmidt, Payne demonstrated that his comedic flair could go the way of Wilder’s in fluff like Sabrina and Love in the Afternoon: bland, cutesy, phony.

 At its core, Sideways is a road movie about two middle-aged men – who should have been killed at birth – learning to grow up.
 The film’s problems begin with the trip itself, as divorced high school teacher and writer-wannabe Miles (Paul Giamatti) and former TV soap star turned TV commercial announcer Jack (Thomas Haden Church) take a longer than necessary road trip to Central California’s Wine Country.
 One week of driving, fighting, and boozing up adds up to 124 never-ending minutes of screen time.

 The duo’s little wine-guzzling excursion is supposed to be Jack’s farewell to his much cherished bachelorhood, which will be over the following Saturday when he marries the wealthy Christine (Alysia Reiner).
 While visiting Central California’s bars and wineries – Miles is a wine connoisseur – they run into two local women, Maya (Virginia Madsen) and Stephanie (Sandra Oh).